Drew Parrish: Kansas City Royals

-After the cancellation of the 2020 minor league season due to the COVID-19 pandemic, Parrish began the 2021 season with the Quad Cities River Bandits, and was promoted to the Northwest Arkansas Naturals during the season.
+Parrish did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Parrish began the 2021 season with the High–A Quad Cities River Bandits, and was promoted to the Double–A Northwest Arkansas Naturals during the season.
+In 22 games (18 starts) between the two affiliates, he accumulated a 6–4 record and 2.83 ERA with 118 strikeouts in 98 2/3 innings pitched.
 In May 2021, Parrish was named to the roster of the United States national baseball team for the Americas qualifying tournament for the 2020 Summer Olympics.
 He was not included on the roster for the Olympics.